Kaunfi/averell-farcaster-mini-app/README.md

         primaryCategory: "developer-tools",
         buttonTitle: "Launch Template",
         splashImageUrl: `${appUrl}/images/splash.png`, // URL of image to show on loading screen.
-        splashBackgroundColor: "#ffffff", // Hex color code to use on loading screen.
+        splashBackgroundColor: "#fff", // Hex color code to use on loading screen.
     }
 };